-For the MScRes, the registration period is 1 year, with typically the writing-up period being 3 months.
+For the MScRes, the registration period is 1 year (or part-time equivalent), with typically the writing-up period being 3 months.
+For Postgraduate Research programmes where the period of registration is typically three years (or part-time equivalent), the writing-up period would usually be seen as 12 months.